Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials: END MATTER

 where $n_{2}$ is the electron filling factor of the middle-layer.

+In Fig.~\ref{fig:illu}d in the main text, we demonstrated that the DQMC result indeed follows a $V^* \sim U^2/t$ scaling for $V^*$ at small $U$.
+Additionally, Fig.~\ref{fig:vn} illustrates $V^*$ as a function of $n_2$, where the relation $ V^* \propto n_2(1-n_2)$ is also clearly satisfied.

-In the large $U$ limit ( $U/t >>1 $ or $U/W >>1 $) at half-filling, to avoid repulsion between electrons (holes) on neighboring layers, the middle-layer tends to be occupied by the opposite carriers of top- and bottom-layer.
+In the large $U$ limit ( $U/t >>1 $ or $U/W >>1 $) at half-filling, to avoid repulsion $U$ between electrons (holes) on neighboring layers, the middle-layer tends to be occupied by the opposite carrier of the top- and bottom-layer (see also Fig.~\ref{fig:ur}b).
 This occupation configuration will have an energy gain of the order of $-U$ over the first excited state.
 To be specific, we consider three layers of intra-layer electron-hole pairs (denoted as $\bb-\cc$) in the spinless model.
 There are three different states of most interest to our problem, \begin{widetext}

 \end{widetext}